datahub-project/datahub/docs/rfc/active/000-serial-updates.md

 > Explain the design in enough detail for somebody familiar with the framework to understand, and for somebody familiar
 > with the implementation to implement.
 This should get into specifics and corner-cases, and include examples of how the
 > feature is used.
 Any new terminology should be defined here.

+There are many ways to achieve this, but most of them involve DataHub aspects having some kind of consistent versioning as currently the LATEST version of an aspect is version zero and is a mutable placeholder for a "real" fixed version.

+TODO: Different design options to be enumerated.

 ## How we teach this